 Jonathan Spiers joined BizSense in early 2015 after a decade of reporting in Wilmington, N.C.
 Prior to that he was with the Henrico County Leader.
-The Virginia Tech graduate covers residential real estate, the advertising/marketing industry, public companies and other news.
+The Virginia Tech graduate covers residential real estate, advertising/marketing, government and other news.
 Reach him at [email protected] or (804) 308-2447.

 As development interest south of the city has some property owners along Route 5 fearing the future, Henrico County planners are pushing a plan they say would lay the groundwork for protecting and preserving the distinctly rural corridor.

 Four months after an initial proposal aroused local controversy, a revised plan to give historic designation to hundreds of Manchester-area properties has received the endorsement of state regulators.

 An hourly job search platform has further trimmed its Richmond headcount.